Women who refused quarantine after Dubai return to leave prison for hotel after bail conditions amended

 He added that the two may not have to spent the 14 days at the hotel, given there was an appeal mechanism included as part of the 2021 Act which they can avail of.

-He warned them that any breach of the quarantine could see them back in the same position that they had found themselves in.

-John Fitzgerald SC, appearing with Keith Spencer Bl, instructed by solicitor Michael French for the two women, claimed their detention was not lawful.
+John Fitzgerald SC, for the two women, claimed their detention was not lawful.

 Counsel said the bail conditions imposed by the district court, given the circumstances were “draconian and disproportionate”.